-Why does the Receptionist ask me for "some idea of the problem"?
+Why does the Care Navigator ask me for "some idea of the problem"?

-The Clinicians have asked that the reception staff ask for an idea of the problem, they do not need a lot of detail just a brief description.
-All staff are bound by patient confidentiality as part of their employment, therefore your information and discussions with the staff will be dealt in a professional and confidential manner.
+The Clinicians have asked that the care navigators ask for an idea of the problem, they do not need a lot of detail just a brief description.
+All staff are bound by patient confidentiality as part of their employment; therefore your information and discussions with the staff will be dealt in a professional and confidential manner.

 Providing this information will ensure that if another member of the team can help you with your problem, such as prescriptions, referrals, sickness certificate etc. These matters do not necessarily need a clinician to process them initially and the practice team can generally sort these problems out for you.